 What to look for:

-Generous free tier that lets you experiment to make sure you like the product.
+Generous free tier that lets you experiment before committing

-Which plans include the features and integrations you need.
+Plans that scale with the features and integrations you actually need

 1.